ibm-cloud-docs/event-notifications-cli-plugin/event-notifications-cli.md

       }
       ```

-   - The following example shows format of the `DestinationConfig` object for Slack destination.
+   - The following example shows format of the `DestinationConfig` object for Slack destination with type as incoming_webhook.

       ```json
       {
          "params" : {
+            "type" : "incoming_webhook",
             "url" : "https://hooks.slack.com/services/G0gyhsush/TYodsjhs/GHTbfidsimkk"
+         }
+      }
+      ```

+      - The following example shows format of the `DestinationConfig` object for Slack destination with type as direct_message.

+      ```json
+      {
+         "params" : {
+            "type" : "direct_message",
+            "token" : "vhdwvecwefwefewivcweivcwiwiciwcvwicwec"
          }
       }
       ```